jihokoo/phonebuzz/README.md

 * Go to this application's [homepage]('http://aqueous-wave-1146.herokuapp.com/') on your browser
 * Enter your personal phone number
-* Enter pause time (default is to make call immediately)
+* Enter pause time (default is to make call immediately) and press submit to play

 # Thank you!